scriptituk/ttf2pscid2/README.md

 showpage
 ```

-or emit UTF-8 text like…
+or emit UTF-8 text like this:

 ```postscript
 % include the code for utf8toutf16be and int2str16 from file string.ps in repository pslutils,